mbloch/mapshaper/README.md

 This software is licensed under the [MPL](http://www.mozilla.org/MPL/2.0/) 2.0

 According to Mozilla's [FAQ](http://www.mozilla.org/MPL/2.0/FAQ.html), "The MPL's "file-level" copyleft is designed to encourage contributors to share modifications they make to your code, while still allowing them to combine your code with code under other licenses (open or proprietary) with minimal restrictions."

+### Acknowledgements

+Thanks to [Shan Carter](https://github.com/shancarter) for help designing mapshaper's web interface :)

+And thanks to Mark Harrower for supporting development of the [original MapShaper program](http://mapshaper.com/test/OldMapShaper.swf) at the University of Wisconsin &ndash; Madison.

 ### Upcoming features + wish list